Hypfer/lovelace-valetudo-map-card/README.md

 It is highly recommended to use [HACS](https://hacs.xyz/) for managing custom extensions of Home Assistant.
 It automatically manages the registration of additional resources required by custom cards and makes it easy to keep them up-to-date.

 To install HACS follow their [installation instructions](https://hacs.xyz/docs/installation/prerequisites).
-There is no need to manually add this repository to HACS, just wait for the **Valetudo Map Card** to appear in the **Frontend** Page of the HACS interface in your Home Assistant instance.
+Then, open HACS, go to Frontend and click "Explore & Download Repositories" and search for "Valetudo Map Card".
+Select it and choose "Download".

 ## Configuration